NavBernal/CCNA/Day 3 - OSI Model & TCP-IP Suite.md

 - Next, that segment is passed on to Layer 3, and another header is added on to the end
 ![](attachments/a3e2c7b56afe6657b9c53d7b38a02ab7.png)
 ### Layer 3 - Network Layer
-- Provides connectivity between end hosts on different networks (i.e. outside of the LAN)
+- Provides connectivity between end hosts on different networks (i.e. outside the LAN)
 - Provides logical addressing (IP addresses)
 - Provides path selection between source and destination
 	- Often, there are many possible paths which data can take to reach its destination, especially over a huge network like the Internet